Location: 35°41’53.63″ N 139°46’28.29″ E

 Arcades + Video Games + Super Potato

 Akiba abounds with arcades, game shops, and retro reuse stores.
-Chief among the retro game stores is Super Potato – a 3-floor extravaganza of old arcade machines, old consoles for sale, and old game titles.
+Some of the retro game stores are tiny hole-in-the-wall stores or basement dungeons.
+Chief among the retro game stores is Super Potato – a famous 3-floor extravaganza of old arcade machines, old consoles for sale, and old game titles.
 It’s a bit hidden and hard to find, but close to Chuo Dori.
 It’s located at 35°41’57.79″ N 139°46’17.17″ E, 1 block southwest from the main Bic Camera building, west of the UDX building.

-There is no sign in English on the store’s entrance shown below:
+There is no sign in English on Super Potato‘s entrance shown below:

 Either go up the stairs at the end, or take the small elevator to floors 3-5:

 Retro game stores abound up and down Chuo-Dori.